Jtoosh/chess/notes.md

 ### Phase 6 Notes

 Right now, I am trying to figure out my starting point after copying the starter code.
 I am going to review the spec to see what to do with the User game commands and server messages.

+**GOAL**: This phase I want to work on defensive programming by using assert statements at the start of each new code block (method declaration, if/else block, or case of a switch statement).